Michael Klukowski: Ankaragücü

 In mid-August 2010 Klukowski moved to Süper Lig club Ankaragücü for an estimated value of €750,000 while signing a three-year deal.
 He made his debut for the club in a 1–1 home draw against Kayserispor on 27 August 2010.
 Klukowski scored his first goal in Turkey on 4 December 2010 in a 1–1 home draw against Sivasspor, scoring the opening goal in the 11th minute at the Ankara 19 Mayıs Stadium until Erman Kılıç tied it up with a goal in the 56th.
 In early April 2011 it was announced that Klukowski was leaving Ankaragücü over unpaid wages.
 The club was in the news earlier that year when former England international Darius Vassell was kicked out of his hotel room because the club failed to pay for his accommodation.
-In April 2011 Klukowski sued Ankaragücü for unpaid wages and compensation for the two years left on his contract for the amount of €1.5 million.
-In July 2013 Klukowski won his case and Ankaragucu were forced to pay him €800,000.

 Manisaspor

 In early June prior to the 2011 CONCACAF Gold Cup it was announced that Klukowski had signed for Manisaspor for the upcoming season.
 Canadian international Josh Simpson Manisaspor's leading goal scorer from the 2010–11 season played a major factor in Klukowski's decision to sign with the Western Turkish club.
 Klukowski made his debut for Manisaspor on 10 September in a 1–1 draw against Trabzonspor.